cal-itp/data-infra/airflow/README.md

 The following folder contains the project level directory for all our apache airflow ETLs, which are deployed automatically to Google Cloud Composer from the `main` branch.

 ## Structure
 The DAGs for this project are stored and version controlled in the `dags` folder.

-Additionally,
+The logs are stored locally in the `logs` folder.
+You should be unable to add files here but it is gitkeep'ed so that it is avaliable when testing and debugging.

+Finally, Airflow plugins can be found in `plugins`.

 ## Developing Locally
 This project is developed using docker and docker-compose.
 Before getting started, please make sure you have installed both on your system.